 Miriam Fauzia is a mind and body writer at Inverse reporting on health, science, and the occasional innovation.

 Prior to Inverse, she was an innovation reporter at The Daily Beast and a fact check reporter at USA Today.
-Her work has also appeared in Popular Mechanics, Motherboard, BuzzFeed News, and New Scientist.
+Her work has also appeared in Popular Mechanics, Motherboard, BuzzFeed News, WIRED Middle East, Ars Technica, New Scientist, and The New York Times.
 She holds two master’s degrees, one in journalism from Boston University and another in immunology from the University of Oxford.

 When not poring over a research paper, Miriam is voraciously consuming all the sci-fi/fantasy lit she can get her hands on, and writing her own magnum opus on the side.